mschuldi-lab/schuldiner-sop/docs/original_sop/general-lab-stuff.md

 :::note
-- Please request specific agar plates for your own experiments from Reut, or ConA plates from Yeynit - at least five working days in advance (preferably one week…).
+- Please request specific agar plates for your own experiments from Lital, or ConA plates from Yeynit - at least five working days in advance (preferably one week…).
 :::